thinkdatascience/thinkdatascience.github.io/_posts/2019-08-09-getting-started.md

 ## How to deal with multicollinearity?

 Now that we know how to tell if multicollinearity exists in our dataset, how do we reduce it ?

+*By dropping features with high VIF
 One way is to remove the features with high VIF as they provide redundant information.
 This is an iterative process : we start by dropping the variables with high VIF as they are highly predictable using other variables and then notice how it affects the VIF for other variables, and so on.

  `ptratio`, `rm`, `nox` and `tax` have a large VIF value.
-Let's see drop these variable and check the VIF of other variables.
+Let's drop these variable and check the VIF of other variables.

 ```python
 data = data.drop(['ptratio', 'rm', 'nox', 'tax'], axis=1)